webplatform/docs/tutorials/javascript_functions/index.md

 }
 </syntaxhighlight>

-[http://dev.opera.com/articles/view/javascript-functions/functions_3.html check out the second example improvement] in action.
+[http://dev.opera.com/articles/view/javascript-functions/functions_3.html Check out the second example improvement] in action.

 That simple addition means that you can now call the function in such a way as to capture its result in a variable:

 <syntaxhighlight lang="javascript">var my_result = setElementBackground('element_to_change');</syntaxhighlight>

-Even if your function doesn’t need to return a value, or has no real value to return, it’s good practice to indicate success or failure by returning <code>true</code> or <code>false</code>, respectively.
-With that in mind, I’ll change <code>setElementBackground</code> to return <code>false</code> if the <code>elementID</code> that was passed in doesn’t actually exist:
+Even if your function does not need to return a value, or has no real value to return, it is good practice to indicate success or failure by returning <code>true</code> or <code>false</code>, respectively.
+With that in mind, I will change <code>setElementBackground</code> to return <code>false</code> if the <code>elementID</code> that was passed in does not actually exist:

 <syntaxhighlight lang="javascript">
 function setElementBackground( elementID ) {